myokit/myokit/docs/source/syntax/model.rst

 The final "else" part is not optional.
 If conditions overlap, only the first condition that evaluates to true will be used.

+The arguments to a ``piecewise`` condition should be a condition followed by a number, followed by any number of condition-number pairs, finishing with a number.

 .. _syntax/template_functions: